The best broker for Swiss investors in 2026

 Conclusion

-And when you add the Swiss Stamp Duty on top of that, the difference is significant.
+Swiss brokers are working fine, and they have nothing fundamentally wrong.
+But they are pricier than online foreign brokers.
+And when you add the Swiss Stamp Duty, the difference is significant.
 You do not want to waste your returns on fees when you invest.
 So, you need to minimize the fees.
 And for that, you need to choose the best brokers.

-And again, if you want a Swiss broker, I got you covered with my comparison of the best Swiss brokers.
+And again, if you want a Swiss broker, I have got you covered with my comparison of the best Swiss brokers.

 What about you?
 What is the best broker for you?

-Recommended reading
+More reading

-1. Hi, how high is the protection with Swiss online brokers?
+Hi, how high is the protection with Swiss online brokers?
 I have been involuntarily migrated from IB UK to IB Ireland (20k only) and look for diversification.
 Are Swiss brokers open to EEA applicants?
 Thank you.

-2. Dear Mr. The Poor Swiss,
+Dear Mr. The Poor Swiss,

 1. You are using several times expression “brokers available in Switzerland”.
 What does it mean?